cache-control/esp8266-temp/README.md

 # esp8266-temp

 ## Introduction
-In this example, an ESP8266 ESP-12F D1 board is used with a DS18B20
-Temperature Sensor.
-This is a simple demo program that reports temperature readings via MQTT.
+This example demonstrates the use of an ESP8266 ESP-12F D1 board connected to a DS18B20 temperature sensor.
+It runs a simple program that reads temperature data and publishes the readings via MQTT.

 ## Requirements
 Install Arduino IDE.
 Follow the instructions **Installing with Boards Manager**